Souptik2001/wordpress.setup/README.md

 - [x] Ability to add separate `wp-config.php` files for different sites.
 - [x] Add a shell script to complete the setup following the above steps ( only contains basic level of error handling ).
 - [ ] Add far better error handling in the shell script.
+- [ ] The WordPress directory in the project directory should have a only read link to the original WordPress directory so that we get autocompletion.( High Priority)
+- [ ] In the project directory there should be a hard symlink to the wordpress core and the permissions should be only read as written in the above point.
+- [ ] The project should use that hard-symlink as the wordpress core( because that from one project user does't upgrade WordPress core ).
+- [ ] Because of the above point you will not be able to upgrade WordPress from the admin dashboard.
+For that we have to somehow select that from command line utility.
+Keep some versions of the wordpress core in the repo.
+And user can select the one they wish.
+- [ ] Check why the original wp-config is changing and not the copied one.